-The Fund offers three classes of shares, Retail Shares, Institutional Shares and TA Shares, which differ only in their ongoing fees and eligibility requirements.
-Retail Shares are available to all investors but are not available directly through the Fund's transfer agent, and account minimums range from \$500 to \$2,000, depending on the account type.
-TA Shares are available only to investors who purchase shares of the Fund directly through the Fund's transfer agent.
-TA Shares do not charge a 12b-1 fee or make revenue sharing payments, to include payments for sub-transfer agency or record-keeping services.
-Investment minimums for TA Shares range from \$500 to \$2000 depending on the account type.
-TA Shares are not currently available to financial intermediaries.
-Institutional Shares are for accounts in the amount of \$1,000,000.
-Institutional Shares are intended for certain financial intermediaries that offer shares of the Fund through fee-based platforms, retirement platforms or other platforms for which the financial intermediary provides services and is not compensated by the Fund for those services.
+The Funds offer three classes of shares, Retail Shares, Institutional Shares and R6 Shares, which differ only in their ongoing fees and eligibility requirements.
+Retail Shares are available to all investors, and account minimums range from \$500 to \$2,000, depending on the account type.
+Institutional Shares are for accounts in the amount of \$1,000,000 or more per Fund.
+Institutional Shares are intended for certain financial intermediaries that offer shares of the Baron Funds[®] through fee-based platforms, retirement platforms or other platforms for which the financial intermediary provides services and is not compensated by the Baron Funds® for those services.
 Shareholders meeting the eligibility requirements for the Institutional Shares may also purchase Institutional Shares directly without paying a sales charge or any other additional fees.
-Employees/Directors of the Adviser and its affiliates and Trustees of the Baron Funds® are not subject to the eligibility requirements for Institutional Shares.
-For more information, please see the "How to Purchase Shares" section on pages 26-28 of the Prospectus.
-The Fund reserves the right, without prior notice, to change the eligibility requirements of its share classes, including the types of investors who are eligible to purchase each share class.
+Baron WealthBuilder Fund, employees/Directors of the Adviser and its affiliates and Trustees of the Baron Funds® are not subject to the eligibility requirements for Institutional Shares.
+R6 Shares are available only to qualified 401(a) plans (including 401(k) plans, Keogh plans, profit-sharing plans, money purchase pension plans, target benefit plans, defined benefit pension plans and Taft-Hartley multi-employer pension plans) (collectively, "Qualified Plans"), endowment funds and foundations, any state, county or city, or its instrumentality, department, authority, or agency, 403(b) plans, 457 plans, including 457(a) governmental entity plans and tax-exempt plans, accounts registered to insurance companies, trust companies and bank trust departments, investment companies, both affiliated and not affiliated with the Adviser, and any entity that is considered a corporation for tax purposes, including corporate non-qualified deferred compensation plans of such corporations.
+R6 Shares are not available to traditional and Roth Individual Retirement Accounts, SEPs, SARSEPs and individual 403(b) plans.
+Institutional Shares are available to such accounts or plans to the extent they are purchased through an eligible fee-based program.
+R6 Shares are also not available to retail, advisory fee-based wrap programs or to advisersold donor-advised funds.
+There is no minimum initial investment for Qualified Plans; however, the shares must be held through plan-level or omnibus accounts held on the books of the Funds.
+All other R6 eligible investors must meet a minimum initial investment of at least \$5,000,000 per Fund.
+For more information, please see the "How to Purchase Shares" section on pages 65-67 of the Prospectus.
+The Funds reserve the right, without prior notice, to change the eligibility requirements of its share classes, including the types of investors who are eligible to purchase each share class.